ignite/cli/docs/developer-guide/crud.md

 ---
-order: 8
+order: 7
 description: Implementing CRUD manually
 ---

-# Type Scaffold Reference
+# Description

+CRUD stands for "create, read, update, delete".

 The `starport scaffold list` command scaffolds files that implement create, read, update, and delete (CRUD) functionality for a custom new type.

+## Type Scaffold Reference

 To add a custom type with create, read, update, and delete (CRUD) functionality: